Danoxz/Lab1-Shapes/README.md

 # Geometric Shapes Calculator

-This console program can calculate the length, area and sector area of a circle by its radius and angle In addition, it can also calculate the perimeter, area and length of the midline of an isosceles trapezoid It can also calculate the perimeter, area, and diagonal length for any rectangle.
+This is a command-line application written in Rust that allows you to calculate various properties of geometric shapes such as rectangles, triangles, trapezoids, and circles.
+The application provides a menu-driven interface for selecting the desired shape and entering the required dimensions.

+## Features
+Calculate properties for four different shapes:

+Rectangle: perimeter, area, and diagonal length
+Trapezoid: perimeter, area, and length of the midline
+Circle: circumference, area, and area of a circular sector